 PBACL abides by the Privacy Act 1988 (Cth.) and the Privacy and Personal Information Protection Act 1988 (NSW).

 In order to provide you with the full range of training and business advisory services, we may require that you provide personal information to us.
 Personal information provided to PBACL is used for the purposes of training, ongoing mentoring or support.
-As part of participating in the training program offered by PBACL, your personal information may be disclosed to the Department of Employment, Centrelink and Job Network Members, trainers and staff of PBACL.
+As part of participating in the training program offered by PBACL, your personal information may be disclosed to relevant Government Departments and staff of PBACL.

 The provision of personal information by you is voluntary, but if you do not provide it, you may not be able to access the full range of offered services.